 Planning for future uses of the building and adjacent property are still under consideration.
 “The site has a lot of interesting potential between the surface lot and the Ainsworth & Dunn warehouse,” said Aslanian.
 “We are just at the beginning stages of exploring our design options but whatever we do, it will connect to the public spaces, honor the historic building, and be a high quality project.”

-Meriwether Partners is a real estate investment firm with offices in Seattle and Portland.
+About Meriwether Partners LLC - Meriwether Partners is a real estate investment firm with offices in Seattle and Portland.
 Meriwether forms partnerships to acquire, develop and manage real estate investments on behalf of the Meriwether principals, high-net worth individuals, family offices, and institutions.
 The company has acquired more than 2 million square feet of commercial real estate at a cost of over $350 million.
-Recent Meriwether projects include: the development of 19th & Mercer on Capitol Hill, the renovation of the historic 215 Columbia Building in downtown Seattle, and the ongoing redevelopment of the Premier Press Building in Portland’s Pearl District.
+Recent Meriwether projects include: the development of 19th & Mercer on Capitol Hill, the renovation of the historic 215 Columbia Building in downtown Seattle, and the gut renovation of the Capitol City Business Center in Salem, Oregon.